cschlisner/uniChess/README.md

 You can also set the save directory with `myGame.gameLog.setSaveDir("/new/directory")`.

 Games can be saved at any time by calling `myGame.gameLog.saveGame()`.
 This will save the current game as a .chess file with the game ID (which is randomly generated at Game construction) as the filename, in the save directory.
-Games are saved in JSON format.
+Games are saved in JSON format, so it's pretty easy to automate games / cheat if you want.

 Use the path of a saved game to reload a saved game using the Game constructor: `Game(String gameFile)` to create a new Game object.